 • Copula-based approaches face identifiability issues when modeling discrete or mixed marginals.

-Develop the ZIGamma MTD model, but the framework is generalizable.
+Develop the ZIGamma MTD model, but the framework is again generalizable.

 Proposed Method